 Since then, the program has had a number of successful directors including Mary Stewart (1998-2001), Marta Elliott (2001-2003), and Colleen Murray (2003-2015).
 The current director, Markus Kemmelmeier, has been able to build on this strong and proud foundation.

 The program is administered by a Ph.D.
-Committee comprised of 21 core faculty members with backgrounds in social psychology, psychology and sociology from the Departments of Psychology, Sociology, Human Development and Family Studies, Criminal Justice, Management, Communication Studies, the School of Community Health Sciences and the University of Nevada Cooperative Extension.
+Committee comprised of 21 core faculty members with backgrounds in social psychology, psychology and sociology from the Departments of Psychology, Sociology, Human Development and Family Studies, Criminal Justice, Management, Communication Studies, the School of Public Health and the University of Nevada Cooperative Extension.

 Similar to all interdisciplinary graduate programs at the University of Nevada, Reno, the program is an autonomous unit, located independently of its participating departments.
 The program also includes affiliate faculty members who work in research positions at universities and organizations, such as the Center for the Application of Substance Abuse Technology and the Nevada Center for Surveys, Evaluation and Statistics.